 The following example procedure describes how to select the source of the data to be displayed for the third digit selection.

 Configure the Primary Display with the display [diSP] as the data source by setting Code 1 to [X50].
-See diagram below for data source selection options.
+See diagram at the bottom of the page for data source selection options.